-Specifically, we work with partners across the city and region in many areas to improve mental health services and support in Sheffield, including:
+Specifically, we collaborate with partners across the city and region in many areas to improve mental health services and support in Sheffield, including:

-- Integrated mental health solutions wrapped around communities and primary care networks that encompass health and social care - we know we need to work in an integrated way with NHS services, both acute and in the community. - Children and young people half of all mental health problems are established by the age of 14, rising to 75% by age 20, and adult social care services have significant interfaces with children and young people's services, supporting young people into adulthood. - Hospital discharges we have a growing plan to work together with others to ensure discharges out of mental health wards are well planned and effective. - Support for people with mental health conditions into employment every year there are 300,000 people who lose their jobs due to a long-term mental health condition.
+- Children and young people half of all mental health problems are established by the age of 14, rising to 75% by age 20, and adult social care services have significant interfaces with children and young people's services, supporting young people into adulthood. - NHS-led mental health provision as outlined in the section above, we know we need to work in an integrated way with NHS services, both acute and in the community. - Hospital discharges we have a growing plan to work together with others to ensure discharges out of mental health wards are well planned and effective. - Support for people with mental health conditions into employment every year there are 300,000 people who lose their jobs due to a long-term mental health condition.
 Supporting people into employment is a key objective of adult social care and is included on the Adult Social Care Outcomes Framework. - Physical health checks the average life expectancy for someone with a long-term mental health illness is at least 15-20 years shorter than for someone without.
-However, only about 40% of people on Sheffield serious mental illness (SMI) registers have received their SMI annual physical health check in the last 12 months, so we need to work with our partners to continue trying to address this.
-There are already a range of initiatives led by our partners to support this work. - Specialist accommodation and complex needs support our regional partners are currently working on a specific Market Position Statement for those with a learning disability, and there may be much to learn from this work. - Support for those with dementia aged under 65 although dementia is often classed as a mental health condition, in adult social care terms those with dementia are, in Sheffield, usually linked with services for older people, not working age adults.
-However, we recognise that we need to work with partners to develop our offer for those aged under 65 who experience dementia. - Support for asylum seekers we know that there is a growing body of evidence about the mental health needs of asylum seekers.
+However, only about 40% of people on Sheffield serious mental illness (SMI) registers have received their SMI annual physical health check in the last 12 months, so we need to collaborate with our partners to continue trying to address this.
+There are already a range of initiatives led by our partners to support this work. - Specialist accommodation and complex needs support our regional partners are currently working on a specific Market Position Statement for those with a learning disability, and there may be much to learn from this work. - Support for those with dementia aged under 65 although dementia is often seen as a mental health condition, in adult social care terms those with dementia are, in Sheffield, usually linked with services for older people, not working age adults.
+However, we recognise that we need to collaborate with partners to develop our offer for those aged under 65 who experience dementia. - Support for asylum seekers we know that there is a growing body of evidence about the mental health needs of asylum seekers.
 While we have one contract that provides supported accommodation for those with No Recourse to Public Funds (NRPF), we know we need to work with others to continue to support those in need.

 - Crisis care building on work our partners are doing in Sheffield. - Primary care and community mental health transformation building on work our partners are doing in Sheffield. - Eating disorders an estimated 1.25 million people have an eating disorder in the UK, and they can be complex and life-threatening mental illnesses. - Suicide and bereavement support and self-harm awareness South Yorkshire and Bassetlaw also has a higher suicide rate than the England average.
 Self-harm is more common in ex-service personnel, young people, women, LGBT+ community, prisoners, asylum seekers, and children who have experienced abuse. - Perinatal mental health it is estimated that up to 20% of women will experience mental health problems during the perinatal period. - Mapping of services available we know that one difficulty for service users, carers, and providers can be to know what services are available.
 Most recently the Changing Futures project recently produced a map that explores the vast range and network of services available.
-We have also recently commissioned the Sheffield Mental Health Guide, which plays a critical role in mapping out and communicating the services and support available in the city.
 We need to build on this, with partners, so people are aware what is out there.